 Take a Deeper Dive into IT

-In this online IT degree program, you’ll develop foundational skills for installing, configuring and troubleshooting hardware, software, servers, networks and networked devices.
+In this associate degree in information technology, you’ll develop foundational skills for installing, configuring and troubleshooting hardware, software, servers, networks and networked devices.
 Everything from operating systems and IP protocols to technical support and virus protection is covered through hands-on projects.
 You will learn to analyze and design complex information systems, create secure networks, produce IT project plans and work with both small companies and enterprise-level organizations.
 In this video, Assistant Vice President of Undergraduate Education Jennifer Ayotte covers more of what you'll learn in the IT program.

 Finish in as few as